PatrikFehrenbach/practical-bug-bounty-content/README.md

 ### 6. Adding Notes to the Topic

-- Summon a file named `notes.md` in the same directory.
+- Create a file named `notes.md` in the same directory.
-- Pen down your knowledge, like an ancient scroll:
+- Add your notes.
+For example:

 ```md
 # Reflected XSS